-5.2 All wagers shall be made by placing chips, with the smaller denomination chips on top, in the appropriate wager area of the Blackjack layout.
+5.2 All wagers shall be made by placing Chips, with the smaller denomination Chips on top, in the appropriate wager area of the Blackjack layout.

-5.3 Orally declared wagers shall be accepted only when accompanied by chips and if the dealer has enough time to place the wager on the layout before “No more bets” is called.
+5.3 Orally declared wagers shall be accepted only when accompanied by Chips and if the Dealer has enough time to place the wager on the layout before “No more bets” is called.

-5.4 All winning wagers made in accordance with rule 5.1 shall be paid at odds of 1 to 1 with the exception of Blackjack, which (subject to rule 10.3) shall be paid at the odds inscribed in the layout.
-Winning Super Sevens wagers shall be paid in accordance with rules 15.4 and 15.5.
-Madness 21 Wagers shall be paid in accordance with rules 15A.4 and 15A.6.
-Winning Perfect Pair Wagers shall be paid in accordance with rule 15B.7.
-Winning Any Pair Wagers shall be paid in accordance with rule 15C.8.
-Winning Lucky Match Wagers shall be paid in accordance with rule 15D8.
+5.4 All winning wagers made in accordance with rule 5.1 shall be paid at odds of 1 to 1 with the exception of Blackjack, which shall be paid out in accordance rule 10.
+Where a player makes an optional, additional wager permitted by these rules and/or makes a wager following the adoption of an alternative version of Blackjack, such wagers will be paid out in accordance with the relevant rules for that optional, additional wager and/or alternative version.

-5.5 Except as expressly permitted by these rules, once the dealer has called “No more bets” and the first card of any Round has been removed from the shoe, no player shall:
+5.5 Except as expressly permitted by these rules, once the Dealer has called “No more bets” and the first card of any Round has been removed from the shoe, no player shall:

 make any wager; or